 Steps to Apply for Disability Benefits for Diabetes

 Step 2 evaluates whether the medical condition you are alleging is severe or not.
-The severity threshold is minimally, meaning you simply need to show your medical condition has more than a minimal affect on your ability to work.
-This can be either physically or mentally.
+The severity threshold is minimal, meaning you simply need to show your medical condition has more than a minimal effect on your ability to work.
+This can be either physical or mental.
 Or, as the social security administration (SSA) terms it, exertional limitations or non-exertional limitations.
 Because this threshold is so low, most people suffering from a medical condition will pass step 2.

 Step 3 considers whether you meet a social security listing.
 These listings are medical conditions which the SSA deems to be disabling, as long as you have the medical evidence to support them.
 The SSA used to evaluate diabetes under listing 9.00.
 However, this listing was removed in 2009.
 Currently, there is no exact listing for diabetes.
 There are other listings which may qualify you based on the secondary effects of your diabetes (such as retinopathy and neuropathy).

 If your diabetes is causing vision impairments, the SSA would evaluate your condition under listing 2.00.
 If your diabetes is causing neuropathy in your hands or feet, the SSA will consider your condition under listing 14.00.
 More often than not, the SSA will evaluate these listings using a medical doctor — someone other than your own treating provider.
 This person will review the medical records and determine whether the condition and symptoms match the requirements of the listing.
 It is not easy to meet a listing, which is why more than 70% of cases require evaluation under the 4th and 5th steps of the process.